quasarframework/quasar-ui-qcalendar/demo/src/markdown/calendar.md

 Of course, change the color to anything you want.
 Alternatively, provide a bordered outline as well.
 The choice is yours.

 ::: info
-Note that for the User selected date, we use the css class `.q-active-date` to avoid conflict with `.q-selected-date` which is used for multi-selected dates.
+Note that for the User selected date, we use the css class `.q-active-date` to avoid conflict with `.q-selected` which is used for multi-selected dates.
 :::

 # Navigation